oroinc/documentation/user_guide/how_to_track.rst

 "[name]" and "[value]".

 - [name] is used in the system to refer to events on the page
-- [value] is any numeric value (for example if the page tracked is a cart it can be an item code or cost)
+- [value] is any numeric value (e.g. for a cart, it can be an item code or cost)

 ..note::